Koredotcom/docs/docs/gale/agents/agents-flows/types-of-nodes/gen-ai-node.md

 4. Click the arrow in the **Examples** section on the **AI node settings** dialog to write an example user Input and an expected AI output for a model to create/generate based on the example given here.
 5. Select the required **Hyperparameters**.
 The parameters that are displayed are based on the AI model you selected.
-For a given LLM used in the GenAI node, you can configure different hyperparameter attributes which alter the result of the GenAI node.
+For a given LLM used in the Gen AI node, you can configure different hyperparameter attributes which alter the result of the Gen AI node.

     * **Temperature**: This parameter controls the randomness of the model's responses.
 A high temperature (e.g., 0.7) results in more random outputs, while a low temperature (for example, 0.2) makes the model's outputs more deterministic and focused on the most likely completion.